Free baggage rules at Lufthansa

-The baggage provisions for your return flight therefore comply with South African Airways’ baggage regulations.
+The baggage provisions for your return flight therefore comply with South African Airways’ free baggage regulations.

-* In the case of tickets issued before 01.04.2015 the following regulation applies: when booking a journey with several airlines the baggage regulations of the airline which flies the most significant route of the journey (usually the longest route geographically) and which actually operates the flight apply.
+* In the case of tickets issued before 01.04.2015 the following regulation applies: When booking a journey with several airlines the free baggage regulations of the airline which flies the most significant route of the journey (usually the longest route geographically) and which actually operates the flight apply.

 Special regulations USA and Canada